 As words, metaphors give shape to non-concrete realities.
 As images, metaphors invite us to see, discover, understand, and experience the embodied truth.

 One of the most commonly mentioned things in the Bible is also one of its most powerful theological metaphors – trees.
-(Check out this article for more thoughts on trees in scripture.)
+(Check out this article for more thoughts on trees in scripture.
+Then get the book Reforesting Faith by the article’s author.)

 God’s expansive story begins with all kinds of beautiful trees, and also two very specific trees (Gen. 2:11).
 It ends with two healing trees of life flanking a river of living water (Rev. 22:1-2).
 Within the story, both God’s people and God himself are described as trees (Ps.
 52:8, Hos.
 14:8).
 Wisdom is a tree of life (Prov.
 3:18).
 Isaiah tells trees to sing and clap their hands.
 Those who love, fear, and hope in Yahweh are trees planted by a riverbank (Ps.
 1, Jer.
 17).
 Those who love, trust, and follow Jesus are deeply rooted in him (Col. 2).